onsqcorp/hello-scala-android/README.md

-# Minimal Android app written in Scala
+## Reproduction of bug of Scala editor in Android IDE

-An example app demonstrating [Scala Android Plugin](https://github.com/onsqcorp/scala-android-plugin).
+* Checkout and open this in Android Studio or IntelliJ with Android plugin.

-Checkout and open this in Android Studio.
+* Install Scala plugin

-Supports from Scala 2.11 to 2.13.
+Up to Android Studio Iguana, everything works fine.
+However from Android Studio Jellyfish, when `MainActivity.scala` is open in editor, error is highlighted on `blocking` and `println`, in spite of the code have no problem.